Workload License Charges (WLC)

 System z10 EC, System z9 EC, eServer zSeries 990, and eServer zSeries 900 servers may have WLC when in a Parallel Sysplex or when stand-alone.
-System z10 BC, System z9 BC, eServer zSeries 890, and eServer zSeries 800 servers may have WLC only when in a fully qualified Parallel Sysplex. zEnterprise EC12, zEnterprise 196, and zEnterprise 114 servers may have WLC only when under the terms of AWLC Transition Charges for Sysplexes in a fully qualified Parallel Sysplex with at least one other server which is not a zEnterprise server.
+System z10 BC, System z9 BC, eServer zSeries 890, and eServer zSeries 800 servers may have WLC only when in a fully qualified Parallel Sysplex. zEnterprise EC12, zEnterprise BC12, zEnterprise 196, and zEnterprise 114 servers may have WLC only when under the terms of AWLC Transition Charges for Sysplexes in a fully qualified Parallel Sysplex with at least one other server which is either a System z10 or System z9 server.
 More information on AWLC is available on the web.

 WLC enables customers to:

 Once a customer chooses to adopt WLC, then neither PSLC nor Usage License Charges (ULC) will apply.
 WLC is broken into two types of charges: Variable WLC (VWLC) and Flat WLC (FWLC).
 VWLC apply to products such as z/OS, DB2, IMS, CICS, WebSphere MQ, and Lotus Domino.
 FWLC apply to legacy products such as less current compilers and older MVS/VM/VSE utilities.
 VWLC vary based upon server size and/or utilization, while FWLC are a flat charge per server.
 Once WLC is adopted, applicable VWLC and FWLC charges are applied.

 Variable Workload License Charges Structure

 (cumulative monthly pricing)

 |Level 2||176 - 315 MSUs|

 |Level 5||876 - 1315 MSUs|

 Customers may choose to implement WLC in one of two ways:

 Mechanics of Sub-Capacity WLC